 The primary source of capital equipment funding is debt proceeds.
-Debt will fund \$71.0 million or 48.6% of the \$146.2 million in capital equipment recommended in this budget.
+Debt will fund \$87.4 million, or 53.4%, of the \$163.7 million in capital equipment adopted in this budget.
 The debt funded capital includes several major IT projects, discussed in the Investments in Technology section, that are expected to transform the way the County operates.
-The remaining \$75.2 million or 51.4% is funded on a "Pay-As-You-Go" basis by using tax levy, operating funds, grant funds and special purpose funds (SPF), to reduce the reliance on debt proceeds.
+The remaining \$76.3 million, or 46.6%, is funded on a "Pay-As-You-Go" basis by using tax levy, operating funds, grant funds and special purpose funds (SPF), to reduce the reliance on debt proceeds.

-Grant funds are also used to offset capital needs in the amount of \$2.6 million or 1.8% in FY2024.
+Grant funds are also used to offset capital needs in the amount of \$2.7 million, or 1.6%, in FY2024.
 These will be used to fund IT, vehicle and discrete equipment projects for the Department of Emergency Management and Regional Security, Cook County Sheriff, Department of Environment and Sustainability, Clerk of the Circuit Court and Chief Judge.

-Special Purpose Funds (SPF) make up \$64.5 million or 44.1% of the total budgeted capital equipment projects.
-In FY2024, the County proposes to use the Infrastructure and Equipment Fund to budget all CEP projects with a useful life of five-years of less to reduce the long-term debt outlook of the County.
-The County also proposes funding state-mandated equipment for law enforcement with the Infrastructure and Equipment Fund.
-The Fund makes up \$379 million of the total budgeted capital equipment projects.
+Special Purpose Funds (SPF) make up \$64.0 million, or 39.1%, of the total budgeted capital equipment projects.
+In FY2024, the County will use the Infrastructure and Equipment Fund to budget all CEP projects with a useful life of five-years of less to reduce the long-term debt outlook of the County.
+The County will also fund state-mandated equipment for law enforcement with the Infrastructure and Equipment Fund.
+The Fund makes up \$37.9 million of the total budgeted capital equipment projects.
 Some of the largest projects funded with SPFs are the improvements for Network and Computer Equipment (\$5.6 million), a new County-wide budgeting system (\$4.3 million), and (\$3.3 million) for the Department of Environment and Sustainability for EV charging stations.
 By utilizing SPF, the County avoids funding these projects with long-term debt.